-Any guide on Sri Lanka talks about the fabulous train ride that can be done in the interior of the country, passing through the fields where the famous Ceylon tea is produced.
+Any guide to Sri Lanka mentions the fabulous train ride that can be taken in the country’s interior, passing through fields where the famous Ceylon tea is produced.

 However, on my last trip to that country, I rented a car and after much consideration on how I could make the train trip (which would mean having to return to the starting point to get the car back), we decided to take the same route but by road.